Program History

 Shortly after she retired in 2019, Burton was named as a Distinguished Fellow of the Association for Writing Across the Curriculum.

-Under the direction of Sarah Tinker Perrault, who became WIC Director in 2020, WIC continues to support faculty in developing WIC courses and in teaching writing in the disciplines.
-Today, there are more than 150 WIC courses offered at OSU.
+Under the direction of Sarah Tinker Perrault (WIC Director from 2020 - 2024), the WIC program continued to support faculty in developing WIC courses and in teaching writing in the disciplines.